emann615/Wireshark-Challenge-Carnage/README.md

 ### Q15) What was the length for the first packet sent out to the C2 server?

-If I look back at the Packet List pane at the POST request, I can find the length in the Length column.
+Back on the packet list pane I was able to see the length of the POST request packet in the **Length** column.

 <img src="https://github.com/emann615/emann615/assets/117882385/054cf97e-03ce-4fa0-be79-ffbd6bf734b2" height="100%" width="100%"/>
 </br>